 Jonathan Lowery, Ph.D.

-Jonathan Lowery, Ph.D., is an assistant professor of physiology at the Marian University College of Osteopathic Medicine.
-He earned a B.S. in biology with minors in chemistry and biblical studies from Freed-Hardeman University and a Ph.D. in cell and developmental biology from Vanderbilt University School of Medicine (VUSM) under the mentorship of Dr. Mark de Caestecker.
-He then completed a postdoctoral research fellowship in developmental biology in the lab of Dr. Vicki Rosen at Harvard School of Dental Medicine (HSDM).
+Jonathan Lowery, Ph.D., is an assistant professor of physiology at the Marian University College of Osteopathic Medicine where he also serves as Chief Advisor for Research Opportunity Development.
+He earned a B.S. in biology with minors in chemistry and biblical studies (magna cum laude) from Freed-Hardeman University and a Ph.D. in cell and developmental biology from Vanderbilt University School of Medicine (VUSM).
+He then completed a postdoctoral research fellowship in developmental biology at Harvard University.
+His research has resulted in the publication of more than thirty articles or abstracts, reviews, editorials and book chapters.

-Dr. Lowery is a member of the American Society for Bone and Mineral Research (ASBMR), the American Society for Cell Biology, and the American Physiological Society (APS).
-He is the recipient of numerous awards for teaching and research, such as Harvard University’s Certificate of Distinction in Teaching, an honorary fellowship to the Endocrine Fellows Foundation/ASBMR Forum on Metabolic Bone Diseases, the HSDM Dean’s Scholar Award, and the ASBMR President’s Research Poster Award.
+Dr. Lowery is a member of the American Society for Bone and Mineral Research (ASBMR) where he serves as co-chair of the Young Investigator Subcommittee, the Indiana Academy of Science, and the Indiana Chapter of the American Physiological Society (APS).
+He is the recipient of numerous awards for teaching and research, such as Harvard University's Certificate of Distinction in Teaching, an honorary fellowship to the Endocrine Fellows Foundation/ASBMR Forum on Metabolic Bone Diseases, the HSDM Dean's Scholar Award, the ASBMR President's Research Poster Award, and the MU-COM Dean's Commendation for exceptional service to the college.
+He also served as Lead Guest Editor for a special issue of Stem Cells International on strategies to modulate stem cell behavior.

-Dr. Lowery is also active in science outreach, having served as a high school science fair judge, a mentor for students in the Research Science Institute of Massachusetts Institute of Technology, and an ambassador for APS’s Physiology Understanding Week at his high school alma mater.
-He is a Christian and a lay pastor, married and a new father, a dog person, and enjoys hiking, canoeing, discovering new music, and dancing – both he and his wife were once backup dancers in an Alan Jackson music video.
+Dr. Lowery is also active in science outreach, having served as a high school science fair judge, a mentor for students in the Research Science Institute of Massachusetts Institute of Technology, and an ambassador for APS's Physiology Understanding Week at his high school alma mater.
+He is a Christian, married and a new father, a dog person, and enjoys hiking, canoeing, discovering new music, exploring local craft breweries, and dancing—both he and his wife were once backup dancers in an Alan Jackson music video.